--Cream cheese: Just 4 ounces of softened cream cheese will help to bind the cookie crumbs together.
+Cream cheese: Just 4 ounces of softened cream cheese will help to bind the cookie crumbs together.
+You can use regular cream cheese or a low-fat version.

--Cherry Pie filling: 1/2 cup of cherry pie filling is where the cherry centers of each truffle come from.
+Cherry Pie filling: 1/2 cup of cherry pie filling is where most of the cherry flavor comes from.

--Chocolate bark: Using chocolate bark, melting chocolate, or even chocolate chips will help us to get the hard chocolate coating on the outside of every truffle.
+Chocolate bark: Using chocolate bark, melting chocolate, or even chocolate chips will help us to get the hard chocolate coating on the outside of every truffle.
+Whatever kind of chocolate you use, you’ll need about 16 ounces.

 Mix your crushed Oreos with cream cheese, cherry pie filling, and the cherry extract until well combined.